ECOLOGICAL LEARNING PARTNERS

 About Sarika S. Gupta, Ph.D.

-Traditional professional preparation and development in education focuses on practice and competencies while skipping over the person and the arrangements that enable their work.
-My work helps practitioners reconnect with themselves, their why, and other people through contemplative mapping of self and system, and helps system designers build the practice architectures—the language, time, and power arrangements—that make sustainable implementation possible.
+My work helps practitioners reconnect with themselves and each other through contemplative mapping of self and system, and helps system designers build the practice architectures that make sustainable implementation possible.

-I've spent 25 years working in educational systems as a classroom teacher, instructional coach, technical assistance provider, university faculty member, and researcher.
+I've spent 25 years working across early childhood systems — as a classroom teacher, university faculty member, clinical program coordinator, and researcher.
+I've directed large-scale mixed-methods studies from inception through dissemination, managed research portfolios and teams, and coordinated clinical preparation programs across multiple institutions.
 My master's, doctorate, and postdoctoral fellowship were funded by OSEP training grants in early intervention and early childhood special education systems-building.
 I hold a Ph.D. in Special Education, I've maintained an Iyengar yoga practice for 17 years, and I'm completing an M.S. in Data Science to explore computational approaches to mapping and scaling contemplative practices in professional development.
 This interdisciplinary lens shapes how I understand connection and responsiveness in educational systems.

-Working across systems levels—from classrooms to state implementation to federal policy—showed me the gap between how systems are designed and how they actually work.
+Working across each level of those systems — from classrooms to state implementation to federal policy — showed me the gap between how systems are designed and how they actually work.
 Professional development asks practitioners to engage in complex relational work without providing the foundational capacity to notice what's happening in their own bodies, to understand how their positions shape what they see and experience, or to recognize how context influences their beliefs and actions.
-This grounding in self and position is essential—it's where more complex work like culturally responsive practice actually begins.
+This grounding in self and position is essential — it's where more complex work like culturally responsive practice actually begins.

 Let’s Talk